 Send the payment, and the funds should leave your account immediately

 Some banks have extra security requirements if you need to send money to an account you have not paid before.
-They may need you to enter your password again, use a card reader, key card or their app to generate a passcode, or log in using a computer rather than an app.
+They may need you to:

-Most online transfers are sent as faster payments, which are a type of bank transfer that usually arrives within two hours.
-Sometimes they can take just a few minutes, but in some circumstances they can take 24 hours.
+Most online transfers are sent as faster payments.
+Funds usually arrive within two hours.
+Sometimes they can take just a few minutes, but in some circumstances, they can take 24 hours.

 Sign into your online account, choose to set up a new standing order, and enter: